ghc-proposals/ghc-proposals/proposals/0000-constraint-vs-type.rst

 ``ArrowNthCo`` fills the gap left by the missing functionality of ``KindCo``.
 It's a long story.)

-A happy consequence of this proposal is that, I believe, the ``reification`` library will no longer have to use ``unsafeCoerce`` to get from ``C a => b`` to ``a -> b``.
+A happy consequence of this proposal is that, I believe, the ``reflection`` library will no longer have to use ``unsafeCoerce`` to get from ``C a => b`` to ``a -> b``.
 The only missing step is to teach the solver to reduce ``C a`` to ``a`` (when we have ``class C a where meth :: a``).
 That's not part of this proposal, but it